thomaspruf/lomb-exe/README.md

 # lomb-exe

 The Lomb-Scargle periodogram is a highly sensitive tool in the search for rhythms in both evenly or unevenly sampled data.
 Researchers may want to use it without having to install and learn a scripting language such as R, Julia, or Python.
 In all of these languages, Lomb-Scargle periodograms modules are indeed available.
-Here, I provide executables for Mac, Linux, and Windows designed to compute the Lomb-Scargle periodogram for data stored in a comma separated file (.csv, as can be created e.g. in Microsoft Excel©.
+Here, I provide executables for Mac, Linux, and Windows designed to compute the Lomb-Scargle periodogram for data stored in a comma separated file (.csv, as can be created e.g. in Microsoft Excel©.)
+Change the name of "lomb Mac" or "lomb Unix" to lomb.

 The program is called at a minimum with lomb data.csv      (use ./lomb data.csv on Mac or Linux) where “data.csv” is an example file name in the same directory.
 Analysed will be the columns named t and y for measurement times and signal.
 Other columns will be ignored.
 To use other names, such as „times” and “activity” use switches (with double minus): lomb mydata.csv --time=times --signal=activity